GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 When deciding where to send your reports, you have two options:

-- Use an existing report collector service
+- Option 1: Use an existing report collector service
-- Or build and operate your own reporting collector.
+- Option 2: Build and operate your own reporting collector.

 {% Banner 'info', 'body'%}
 You can set multiple endpoints.
 This can be handy to separate reports: